deaconjs/s3turbo/README.md

   `s3turbo.py args [reduced_redundancy] [args]`

-The key_name_file format should follow the same conventions as single-line format, with one line per file to transfer.
-If an input file is used, the file list can contain a mixture of download, copy, and upload commands, in any order.

 The dry_run flag prints out the files to be transferred, without transferring any.
 Output is standard input format.
 The reduced_redundancy flag uses that class of AWS storage.
 This saves some money but has slightly higher odds of data loss.

-Files are by default not overwritten, so it is safe to restart multiple file transfer operations that were interrupted.
-Download functionality skips existing local files by the same name but only if they are the same size.
-The copy and upload functionalities do check file names, but do not yet check file sizes.